 Have you ever wanted to see how science is done in a REAL research lab?

 Why not book into a Day of Immunology Discovery tour?
-This year as part of the International Day of Immunology, Research Institutes and Universities will be opening their doors for public tours.
+As part of the International Day of Immunology celebrations, medical research institutes and universities around Australia and New Zealand will be opening their doors for public tours.

-These tours are designed to give you a glimpse into the world of research science, to find out what it’s really like to work in a lab and to hear about some of the cutting-edge immunology research being done in Australia, from the scientists doing the work.
-Tours will be run in late-April to mid-May as part of events to celebrate the International Day of Immunology, which is held annually on the 29 th of April.
+The tours are designed to give you a glimpse into the world of medical research, to find out what it’s really like to work in a lab and to hear about the cutting-edge immunology research being conducted in Australia and New Zealand.
+Tours will be run during April and May in a location near you.

 Meet our inspiring immunologists, hear about their important discoveries, and go ‘behind the scenes’ on a lab tour.
 Join our scientists for an informative 30-minute discussion about their latest work to develop new treatments and vaccines, and to understand the development of immunity for diseases of global significance.
 Our young scientists will talk about Burnet’s research into new vaccines and treatments against infectious diseases, and understanding the role played by the immune system.